Vincent Chan, Ph.D,

 |Prof. Scott Tsai - EPH338B||

-Microfluidic lab-on-a-chip systems have become ubiquitous in biomedical research.
-For example, microfluidic devices have been used for single cell studies, DNA sequencing, and drug testing.
-Due to the small-scale of microfluidic systems, microfluidics is well-suited for manipulation of cell-scale biological agents and particles, and reduces the amount of reagents required during experiments.
-However, despite the promise of microfluidics to miniaturize and transform biochemical assays, microfluidic devices are still hampered by slow molecular diffusion process at small scales.
-Since fluid flow in microfluidic systems is completely laminar, diffusion happens only passively.
-Many diffusion-limited reactions are very slow as a consequence of this weakness of microfluidic devices.
-It is therefore desirable to develop microfluidic mixing channels that increase the diffusion area between different chemical effluents, without dramatically increasing the overall footprint of the microfluidic devices.
-In this project, the students will use COMSOL Multiphysics, to design various microfluidic channel geometries, and simulate fluid flow and diffusion dynamics in the channels, to analyze the channel's fluid mixing efficiency.
-Students will review the scientific literature to understand what designs may improve mixing efficiency, develop their own ideas on new designs, and implement those designs in COMSOL Multiphysics.
+Microfluidic systems have become ubiquitous in biomedical research.
+In the current COVID-19 pandemic, some of this research has emerged to become critical elements in the development of the most effective vaccines, namely the mRNA vaccines from Pfizer and Moderna.
+Due to the degradation of mRNA in the body, scientists encapsulate the mRNA in lipid-coated nanoparticles to formulate the vaccine--this is done using approaches developed through microfluidics.
+Despite the success of microfluidics for lipid nanoparticle generation, this process is still hampered by slow molecular diffusion at small scales--hence, large-scale manufacturing of the mRNA vaccines have required alternative, higher throughput approaches.
+Since fluid flow in microfluidic systems is laminar, diffusion happens only passively.
+Many diffusion-limited reactions associated with nanoparticle formation are slower as a consequence of this weakness of microfluidic devices.
+It is therefore desirable to develop enhanced microfluidic mixing channels that increase the diffusion area between different chemical effluents, without dramatically increasing the overall footprint of the microfluidic devices.
+In this project, the students will use COMSOL Multiphysics, to design various microfluidic channel geometries, and simulate fluid flow and diffusion dynamics in the channels, to analyze the channel's fluid mixing efficiency, and utility in generating lipid nanoparticles.
+Students will review the scientific literature to understand how the current mRNA-encapsulating nanoparticles were developed, what designs may improve mixing efficiency.
+Then, students will develop their own ideas on new designs, and implement those designs in COMSOL Multiphysics.

 |Prof. Mark Towler - EPH319||will not be supervising any teams.